nishadutpat/EC2-instance-Terraform/README.md

 Replace subnet_id with a valid subnet ID in your VPC.
 Ensure the key_name matches your AWS key pair.

-4. Initalise the Terraform
+4. Initalise the Terraform :
-    terraform inti
+    terraform int

 6. Plan the Deployment
 Preview the changes Terraform will apply: